baendlorel/get-function-features/README.md

 ## How it works

 Assume we are checking the features of a target function `fn`.
-There are 3 main approaches blow.
+There are 3 main approaches below.

 ### Phantom Call

 _无副作用试调_

 By using `Proxy` to intercept the calling of `fn`, we can prevent it to be actually executed.
-Since `Proxy` will keep the original features of `fn`, we can try to call it with out any side effect.
+Since `Proxy` will keep the original features of `fn`, we can try to call it without any side effect.

 - if `fn` cannot be called, the proxied function(intercept `apply`) will also be unable to be called.
 Through this, we can know that `fn` is a class.
 - if `fn` cannot be newed, the proxied function(intercept `construct`) will also be unable to be newed.
 We can tell `fn` is not a class or a constructor.